This fresh cranberry dump cake is an easy homemade dessert. The taste is both sweet and tart making it a wonderful end to any holiday meal.

 - 1 box (15 oz) white cake mix

 - can of whipping cream

 - Rinse cranberries and pick out any bad berries or stems.

-- Make some sugared cranberries for garnish by placing 1/2 of the berries in a small bowl.
+- Make some sugared cranberries for garnish by placing 1/2 cup of berries in a small bowl.
 Dust with 2 tablespoons of superfine sugar and set aside.

-- Combine the rest of the cranberries, water and 1/2 of the granulated sugar into a saucepan.
+- Combine the remaining 3 cups of cranberries, water, and 1/2 cup granulated sugar into a saucepan.

 - Bring to a boil.
 Reduce heat and simmer for 5 minutes.